Jemaa el Fna Marrakech: Complete Visitor's Guide

 Top rooftop cafes:

 • Le Grand Balcon du Cafe Glacier — the most famous terrace, located on the south side of the square.
 The top-floor terrace offers a sweeping 180-degree panorama.
 Go early (before 5 PM) to secure a front-row seat at sunset.
-Drinks are 30–50 MAD.
+There is no formal cover charge, but you are expected to order at least one drink (a mint tea or coffee from around 30 MAD) to keep your seat — staff will check.

 • Cafe de France — one of the oldest cafes on the square, on the north side.
 Less crowded than Cafe Glacier, with a more relaxed atmosphere.
 Good for mint tea and people-watching during the day.